 Compensation for National Socialist injustice

-From the very beginning, the Federal Government has attached special priority to the process of providing moral and financial compensation for the crimes committed by the National Socialist regime.
-This remains a key task, even today.
+The Federal Government has made the process of providing moral and financial compensation for the crimes/injustice committed by the National Socialist regime a key priority from the very outset.

 Germany’s responsibility for its past